- You are here:

 A 24/7 helpline in CT that provides referrals for substance use, mental health, healthcare, food, income, legal, youth, children & families, re-entry, transportation, crisis, older adults, housing, utility assistance, and basic needs.

-There is a medication disposal box located at the Middletown Police Department (222 Main St.) in the front lobby.
+A medication disposal box is located at the Middletown Police Department (222 Main St.) in the front lobby and is available 24/7.

-At-home medication disposal bags are available upon request from the Middletown Health Department by calling (860) 638-4960.
-Alternative places to dispose of unwanted medications can be found at
+At-home medication disposal bags are available upon request from the Middletown Health Department by calling (860) 638-4960 or send an email to rxdisposal@middletownct.gov

 This interactive map shows the pharmacies in CT that carry naloxone.
 It is recommended to call ahead of time to ensure that there is stock available.